Coolest Birthday Cake Designs for Rubber Ducky Cakes

 I made this cake after lots of consideration on duck-shape birthday cake designs.

 Instead of buying the 3D pan I made this 2 layer cake.
 To shape a cake, you can use any image.
-I used the duck pattern from the invitations I made.
-To do that, I printed my pattern in a bigger size and taped it together to place over the cake.
+So, I used the duck pattern from the invitations I made.
+In order to do that, I printed my pattern in a bigger size and taped it together to place over the cake.
 Before shaping a shape, definitely put it into the fridge.
 It will be much easier and less crumbly to cut the shape out when it is chilled.

 After cooling I put the 2 layers together and cut it out.
 Then frosted with a star tip.
 It turned out really great and everyone loved the rubber ducky theme.